The Music Trades: John Christian Freund

 Freund, who matriculated in 1868 at Exeter College, Oxford, but left after three years without a degree, had first been a playwright and actor.
 He emigrated to New York in 1871.
-In 1875, he founded The Music Trade Review, a fortnightly publication that he later renamed The Musical and Dramatic Times and Music Trade Review.
+In 1875, he founded The Music Trade Review, (Note: The Musical Trade Review founded by Freund should not be confused with the Music Trade Journal founded in New York City in 1877 by Charles Avery Welles (1848–1913), first named The Music Trade Journal, then renamed in 1879 as The Musical Critic and Trade Review, then renamed again around 1883 as The Music Trade Review, and soon thereafter owned by "Colonel" Edward Lyman Bill (1862–1916).) a fortnightly publication that he later renamed The Musical and Dramatic Times and Music Trade Review.
 The publication ran for about two years.
 In 1878, Freund founded the Musical Times, soon renamed the Musical and Dramatic Times.
 On January 7, 1882, Freund launched a weekly magazine, Music: A Review, which contained an insert called The Music Trade.
 Sometime on or before July 8, 1882, Freund changed the magazine's name to Music and Drama, supplemented by Freund's Daily Music and Drama.
 Music and Drama evolved into The Music Trades.

 In 1884, Freund and John Travis Quigg (1839–1893) co-founded The American Musician, which during its seven-year run became the official publication of the National League of Musicians union, the forerunner of the American Federation of Musicians.
 Before founding the American Musician, Henry Cood Watson (1818–1875) began in 1864 the publication Watson's Art Journal, devoted to music criticism and trade.
 Watson died in 1875 and his Journal was taken over by his pupil, William M. Thoms, who improved it, renamed it American Art Journal, edited it until his retirement in 1906, then, upon his retirement, merged it with the American Musician.

 Around 1895, Freund's younger brother, Harry Edward Freund (1863–1950), was editor of Musical Weekly, which continued as a weekly with a new name, beginning January 1896, as The Musical Age.
 The publication was aimed at piano dealers.